 Loading news…

-Explore Greenland, Nova Scotia, Canada, with interactive street, satellite and terrain maps, complete with integrated Google Street View imagery.
+Explore Greenland, Nova Scotia, Canada, with an embedded street and satellite map — switch between views using the small square in the bottom left-hand corner of the map.
+Coordinates: 44.579642, -65.579509.
 Live weather conditions and 7-day forecasts — including hourly outlooks — are provided through Open-Meteo, while real-time local and world news feeds help keep the page current.
-Visitors can also search Google alongside Wikipedia and editorial summaries for additional local information and context.
+Wikipedia and editorial summaries provide additional local information and context.

 Location data for Greenland is sourced from the Canadian Geographical Names Database (CGN), Natural Resources Canada, and verified by coordinates rather than name matching alone.
 GPS coordinates, province, administrative location and place type are shown in the information panel above.